What Is a Sprint?

 What Are the Benefits of Sprint?

-Focus Better on Goals
+Focus Better on goals.

-Definition of done refers to the pending backlogs that team members should not consider.
+The definition of done refers to the pending backlogs that team members should not consider.

 Since everyone knows what to work on, teams become laser-focused and spend their time on the prioritized tasks.